Vinilificio/vinilificio.com/en/single-copy.md

 # Vinyl record in single copy and dublate

+<a class="button" href="https://app.vinilificio.com/" style="color: white;text-decoration: none;">Create your vinyl record</a>

-[Starting here](https://app.vinilificio.com) you can create your own customised vinyl in just a few steps and with the highest quality.
+You can create your own customised vinyl in just a few steps and with the highest quality.

 ### Info